Anisotropic Mesh Adaptation for Image Representation: GPRAMA representation method

 In order to preserve the anisotropic feature of the AMA meshes when applying GPR scheme, we have developed a mesh patching technique that attaches a local mesh to the AMA mesh.
 This patching technique also works for any other triangular meshes.
-Let $i$ be the index of a general vertex in the mesh, we denote the region covered by triangles sharing vertex $i$ by $\overline{\omega_i}$ and call it the patch of $i$.
-The polygon surrounding $i$ is denoted as $\partial \omega_i$ and the inner region of the patch is denoted as $\omega_i$.
+Let $i$ be the index of a general vertex in the mesh, we denote the region covered by triangles sharing vertex $i$ including the boundary edges by $\overline{\omega_i}$ and call it the patch of $i$.
+The polygon surrounding $i$ formed by the boundary edges, is denoted as $\partial \omega_i$, and the inner region of the patch, that is, excluding the boundary edges, is denoted as $\omega_i$.
 Before removing the vertex $i$, the patch $\overline{\omega_i}$ is partitioned by the triangular elements from the initial mesh, and linear finite element interpolation are used on those triangles for image reconstruction.
 If vertex $i$ is chosen to be removed, $\overline{\omega_i}$ is triangulated again without vertex $i$.
 The new triangulation of $\overline{\omega_i}$ is then added to the global mesh structure.
 Figure \ref{img-patching} provides an illustration of the mesh patching technique with two different triangulation methods of the patch - one is the constrained Delaunay triangulation (CDT) \cite{JS02} and the other is the Ear Clipping (EC) method \cite{JR98}.
 Both CDT and EC work well for general polygons including concave ones.
 The specific procedures for the mesh patching of $\overline{\omega_i}$ are as follows.

 {\bf Step 1}: Save the global indices of the vertices of the polygon $\partial \omega_i$.

 {\bf Step 2}: Triangulate $\overline{\omega_i}$ without vertex $i$ (using CDT or EC) and save the mesh connectivity that lists the local indices of the vertices of each triangle.